Why is My Daikin Aircon Light Blinking?

 Clean the aircon filters by running the mesh under soap and water.
 Gently brush away the dirt, and leave the filter to dry before placing it back into the unit.
 Clean the evaporator coils as well to prevent frozen evaporator coils.
 Use a vacuum cleaner and some compressed air to dry clean these components.

 Troubleshooting air conditioners can be intimidating to homeowners who don't have prior experience inspecting their air conditioning unit.
 Licensed technicians are well-versed in different AC issues, and calling a professional aircon servicing company is a surefire and safer way to troubleshoot your unit.

-Luce Aircon reliable aircon services provides top quality services for all aircon brands and models across Singapore!
+Luce Aircon reliable aircon services in Singapore provides top quality services for all aircon brands and models!
 Contact us for any issues with your Daikin aircon unit, and we'll get to the bottom of that aircon light blinking problem.